iammdsaadkhan/IESA-Edge-AI-Hackathon-2026/README.md

 Labeling Method: Manual class assignment
 Purpose: Hackathon research
 License: Educational use

-No proprietary or restricted industrial data was used.
+Note:No proprietary or restricted industrial data was used.

 --------------------------------------------------
 SUBMISSION